 Please introduce yourself with your name and title.

-Is there a significant point in your people's history that you would like to share?
+What is a significant point in history from your tribe that you would like to share?

-Is there any other functional, traditional entity of leadership in addition to your modern government system?
+Is there a functional, traditional entity of leadership in addition to your modern government system?

 What responsibilities do you have as a tribal leader?